-Sweet Potato Hash is the perfect recipe for breakfast meal prep.
-Naturally paleo, Whole30 and vegan, it’s loaded with good carbs and healthy plant based vitamins and minerals.
-This one pan recipe takes less than 30 minutes and reheats like a boss – it will quickly become a make-ahead staple for busy weekdays.
-Serve with avocado, a fried egg, and/or Whole30 breakfast sausage.
+Sweet Potato Hash is the perfect recipe for breakfast meal prep – and beyond.
+It’s loaded with good carbs and healthy plant based nutrition, which means oodles of energy!
+This one pan recipe takes less than 30 minutes and reheats like a boss.
+Mix it up all week and serve with a fried egg, avocado or crumbled sausage.

 Jump to:

-Onions and Garlic: ah, alliums.
-Lots of flavor, and punch of vitamins too.
+- Onions and Garlic: ah, alliums.
+Lots of flavor, and a punch of vitamins too.
 White, sweet, or red onions all work here.

 How to Make Sweet Potato Hash

-- Dice the vegetables in roughly equal sizes of about 1″ each – you’ll get a little bit of everything in every bite!
+- Dice the vegetables to roughly equal sizes of about 1″ each – you’ll get a little bit of everything in every bite!

 - Microwave the sweet potatoes to give them a head start and help with even cooking.
 The finished sautéed potatoes will be tender on the inside with a golden brown exterior.